Road Trip Around France for 3 Weeks

 The trip from Toulouse to Paris and home was largely uneventful.
 The on and off entertainment system tried our patience since it was a day flight and we weren’t trying to sleep.
 We did however finally finish the novels we started the day we left Toronto.

-We got home and unpacked.
-We had again used our tried and true method to counter jet lag, so we were somewhat perky until 8pm.
-The first morning we were up 4ish but we settled back to Toronto time quite quickly – especially given how hard I find travelling west.
+It was a quick trip home after we landed.
+During the flight, we used our tried and true method to counter jet lag.
+So we were somewhat perky until 8pm.
+The first morning we were up 4ish.
+But we settled back to Toronto time quite quickly.

 Au revoir France!
 Until we return next time.